Chicken Little (mostly America) is also known as Chicken Licken or Henny Penny (mostly Britain).

 STORY STRUCTURE OF CHICKEN LITTLE

-This is a cumulative tale — you know, the kind you get sick of reading to your kid unless the wordplay is excellent.
+Chicken Little is a cumulative tale — you know, the kind you get sick of reading to your kid unless the wordplay is excellent.
 The ending is tragic, depending on how kind you feel towards foxes.
-In any cases, we’re not really encouraged to empathise with the birds, so when they die it kind of feels like just desserts for them.
-I’m sure the characterisation of this tale has something to do with the fact that humans have a long history of eating birds but not foxes.
+In any cases, we’re not really encouraged to side with the birds, so when they die it kind of feels like just desserts for them.

 Chicken Little is all of the birds.
 The weakness of the birds is that they jump to conclusions, easily become hysterical and don’t question facts.